kevalshah90/Mining-Twitter-Data/README.md

-# Twitter Text Mining Porject
+# Twitter Text Mining Project

 Analyzing corpus of tweets gathered using twitter API and mine the data to find clusters of topics and detect any temporal or location patterns.